Assigning Variables

 Example

-When assigned as a value, a copy of the source value is written to the target value.
-If the source value then changes, the target value still contains the value it received when it was assigned.
+When you assign a variable by value, a copy of the source value is written to the target value.
+If the source value changes, the target value still contains the original value.

 Example